mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 - Investing in public infrastructure is popular politically, but it's often irrational.
 - Cities spend millions on new roads while they're struggling to maintain their existing roads.
-- Failure to Act
+- Failure to Act report
   - In their 2011 report, [Failure to Act](https://www.asce.org/advocacy/infrastructure/failure-to-act-reports/), the American Society of Civil Engineers (ASCE) made illogical claims about America's need to invest in infrastructure.
   - The report claimed that weaknesses is infrastructure would cost $1T over the next 10 yrs.
-  - The report recommended that the US spend an extra $220B/re to prevent infrastructure from deteriorating,
+  - The report recommended that the US spend an extra $220B/yr to prevent infrastructure from deteriorating,
     - i.e., the US should spend $2.2T to avoid a loss of $1T.

 ### Infrastructure projects exaggerate their returns